benn888/PRONAME/README.md

 ## 4. proname_taxonomy

-The files generated at the previous step gathering all the consensus sequences (`rep-seqs.qza`) and associated frequency table (`rep-table.qza`) are used to perform the taxonomic analysis and produce a taxonomy file and a taxa barplot:
+The files generated at the previous step gathering all the consensus sequences (`rep-seqs.qza`) and associated frequency table (`rep-table.qza`) are used here to perform the taxonomic analysis and produce a taxonomy file and a taxa barplot:

 ~~~
 proname_taxonomy \
   --qseqs rep_seqs.qza \
   --qtable rep_table.qza \
-  --db /home/utilisateur/miniconda3/envs/proname/db/rEGEN-B/regenB_sequences.fasta \
+  --db /opt/db/rEGEN-B/regenB_sequences.fasta \
-  --reftax /home/utilisateur/miniconda3/envs/proname/db/rEGEN-B/regenB_taxonomy.tsv \
+  --reftax /opt/db/rEGEN-B/regenB_taxonomy.tsv \
   --metadata sample_metadata.tsv \
   --assay assay1
 ~~~